Teensy XBee Adapter Hookup Guide

 - Soldering iron and flux core solder

-- X-acto or knife for cutting traces (possibly)
+- X-acto or knife for cutting traces (optional)

 Before getting started, there are a few concepts that you should be familiar with.
 If you haven’t used a Teensy or XBee before, read these tutorials before continuing: